 Finally, once the cycle is complete, remove the backpack from the pillowcase or laundry bag and wipe it down with a dry towel.
 Wiping the entire surface of the pack will soak up any water that pooled in any nooks and crannies during the wash cycle and aid in the overall drying process.

 After you’ve prepared the bag for washing, you’re ready to choose your method.
 If your bag is only moderately dirty, the handwashing method would probably be enough to do the trick.
 If the backpack is beyond handwashing, machine washing is likely to save the bag.

 Hand washing- Hand-wash the bag until clean.
 Use the smooth brush on hard parts, if necessary.

 The user must check the compartments, pockets and the outside part if it is already clean.
 After making the bag entirely clean, wash it properly with clean water and then dry it up.

 It is not necessary to wash the JanSport bag regularly.
 The user can make use of wet clothes to clean the bags.
 Then they can wash the backpack only when it is already covered with tough stains and dirt.

 For decades, it has been proven that JanSport bags are made to last.
 Nevertheless, users must be careful when using their backpacks.
 The JanSport is extending its services to its valued customers, by providing ways on how customers can personally clean or repair their bags.

-Through a simple “how to” tips, JanSport help their valued customers save funds.
+Through a simple “how-to” tips, JanSport helps their valued customers save funds.
 Users can simply fix the bag themselves, by following the guides provided by the JanSport customer service.
 JanSport has a website, and it is offering a set of services that can truly satisfy their needs.